judka-uriel/uriel-book/uriel_en.md

 gored to destruction, and all the false prophets echoed him.
 Likewise they said in Yirmeyahu [6:14](https://www.sefaria.org/Jeremiah.6.14) and [8:11](https://www.sefaria.org/Jeremiah.8.11) “peace, peace”, when there is no peace.
-And in Mikha [3:5](https://www.sefaria.org/Micah.3.5) the prophets led astray, crying “peace”, reassuring the people.
+And in Mikhah [3:5](https://www.sefaria.org/Micah.3.5) the prophets led astray, crying “peace”, reassuring the people.

 On the other hand, critics, like Yirmeyahu himself, warned people of the